edgar183/team_6_repo/README.md

 # Outdoor Summer Water Sports

-One page website with some simple quiz questions to help user to decide what water sport is more suited for them.
+One page website with some simple quiz to help user to decide what water sport is more suited for them.

 ### Team
 - @Rimvydas Cesonis